miguelgimenezgimenez/react-google-map-draw-filter/README.md

 			drawMode={true} //boolean that toggles draw mode (optional) markers={markers} //Require latLng key with lat and lng properties handleReturnedMarkers={this.handleReturnedMarkers.bind(this)} //Callback
-			fired when polygon is closed with the markers within the polygon as first argument />
+			//fired when polygon is closed with the markers within the polygon as first argument />

 ```